 Similarly, the fix appears in with the House’s so-called impeachment inquiry.
 Hashtags are no longer as powerful as they once were, but President Trump might want to try out #KangarooCourtImpeachment, because the House “inquiry” is just that: a kangaroo court.

-God only knows where he might think the term “palm tree justice” comes from.
+God only knows where he might think the term “palm tree justice” comes from, if he ever heard it.
 Gilligan’s Island, maybe.
 There was no topping the response of Senator Chris Murphy, who issued this challenge to a colleague:

 Now, as my avid followers will already know in their bones, I’m not the excitable type.
 I let things be.
 I pause and reflect.
 Things

 stick in my craw like porcupine quills lodged in a dog’s muzzle roll off me like water off a duck’s back.
 However, after failing to look away before seeing Hugh Hewitt jump on the kangaroo bandwagon with his idiot GOP pals, I actually wrote a letter to the editor.
 For real!
 Like Hi WaPo, long time reader, first time writer, how are you?
 Here it is:

 From: Graeme Coffin email@example.com

 Date: October 11, 2019 at 11:03:04 AM EDT

 I’m a Canadian subscriber.
 We have enough of our own problems up here to distract me, heaven knows, but like most Canadians I pay closer attention than most Americans to what goes on in your country, and I pay happily for your publication because I’m inclined to agree that democracy dies in darkness, just as your catchy slogan insists.
 I’m writing to suggest that democracy also dies in the blinding glare of the arc light of imbecility that is Hugh Hewitt.